jwd222/Jobify/README.md

 # Jobify
 Job managing platform that integrates the MERN stack.
 More functionailty currently in development.

-# WORK IN PROGRESS.
-PLEASE BE A LITTLE PATIENT.
-THANK YOU
+# PROJECT COMPLETED, README WILL BE UPDATED SOON

 ### Run the app
 `npm start` in the console runs both the server and the client.
 The cleint runs on the port 3000 with a proxy connection to the server on the port 5000.